 - Do not agree to invasive tests or submit to procedures that your regular doctor has already performed.
 In addition, you do not have to endure painful procedures.

-A knowledgeable personal injury or workers’ compensation lawyer will take certain steps to make sure that your rights are not violated during the independent medical examination, as well as go over the details of what you should expect during your IME.
-The attorneys at Emery Reddy have successfully prepared hundreds of clients for their IMEs and have over 15 years experience handling L&I claims, employment law cases, and third party injury claims.
+If you would like confidential advice and professional consultation before your IME, we can provide you with essential tips.
+The L&I attorneys at Emery Reddy have successfully prepared hundreds of clients for their IMEs and have over 15 years experience handling L&I claims, employment law cases, and third party injury claims.
 Call us for a free case analysis and see how we can help you get the workers’ compensation benefits you deserve.

 FREE Case Analysis